hikeventures/hikeventures.github.io/_posts/2016-02-08-Testing-MSR-Revo-Ascent-Light-Deploy-T2-Flight-2-Austrian-Alps.md

 description: "Testing the MSR Revo Ascent, Lightning Ascent, Deploy TR-2 and Flight 2 in the Austrian Alps"
 title: "Reviewing the MSR Revo Ascent, Ascent Light, Deploy TR-2 and Flight 2 in the Austrian Alps"
 category: reviews
-tags: [reviews, alps, msr, snowshoeing]
+tags: [reviews, alps, msr, snowshoeing, austria]
 ---